orbitmines/archive/projects/Project - Research towards Designs (2024).md

 		- You traverse through it, all around portals opening to possible worlds (other things people have made).
 - Collapse back to a point, interface at rest ; "Waiting for you to start exploring"
 	- *Could be like the old tv screen shutoff, sucked to the middle.*
-- Somehow the idea of "find, extend/recursive", dot, line, grid, world, more complex world generation - till you're thrown in a more complicated world.
+- Somehow the idea of "find, extend/recursive", dot, line, grid, world, more complex world generation - till you're thrown in a more complicated world. ; See some direction to move into for each step.
-	-
+	- Point to a small figure

 #### Open World Generation